Information for Students

 Below are some frequently asked questions for the Student Misconduct Rule.
-This Rule applies to all University and The College students, and is effective from 1 January 2016.
+This Rule applies to all University and University Affiliate (including The College) students, and is effective from 1 January 2016.

 What is student misconduct?